10 Sources

 Copy Link

-A groundbreaking study published in The Lancet Gastroenterology & Hepatology journal has revealed a concerning trend in the medical field: doctors who regularly use artificial intelligence (AI) for colonoscopies experience a significant decrease in their ability to detect precancerous growths without AI assistance 1.
+A recent study published in The Lancet Gastroenterology & Hepatology journal has revealed a concerning trend in the use of artificial intelligence (AI) in healthcare.
+The research found that doctors who regularly use AI to detect cancer during colonoscopies experienced a significant decline in their ability to identify precancerous growths when the AI assistance was not available

-The research, conducted across four endoscopy centers in Poland between September 2021 and March 2022, involved 19 experienced endoscopists who had each performed over 2,000 colonoscopies 2.
-The study compared the adenoma detection rates (ADR) before and after the introduction of AI-assisted colonoscopies.
+The study, conducted across four endoscopy centers in Poland between September 2021 and March 2022, compared the adenoma detection rates (ADR) of standard, non-AI assisted colonoscopies before and after endoscopists were exposed to AI in their clinics

 Source: The Verge